The Save Institute has always been a natural health advocate, questioning Big Pharma, the Medical Establishment and dubious medical technology.

 FRAX® is an evaluation tool that is marketed primarily to doctors as an aid to assessing fracture risk, diagnosing osteoporosis and osteopenia, and prescribing the harmful and ineffective osteoporosis drugs pushed by Big Pharma.2

-It was developed developed in 2008 by a task force led by Professor John Kanis at the University of Sheffield in the UK with the support of several Osteoporosis and bone health organizations.
+It was developed in 2008 by a task force led by Professor John Kanis at the University of Sheffield in the UK with the support of several Osteoporosis and bone health organizations.
 While it is true that the WHO had designated this University of Sheffield department as a WHO Collaborating Centre for Metabolic Bone Diseases, the organization has now disclosed that it did not fully review, evaluate or approve FRAX®.

-The integrity of the research that lead to the creation of the FRAX model was egregiously compromised by the direct conflicts of interest.
+The integrity of the research that led to the creation of the FRAX model was egregiously compromised by the direct conflicts of interest.
 Unrestricted research grants were given to Professor Kanis by Merck, Lilly, Pfizer, and virtually every other giant pharmaceutical corporation.3 Savers will not be surprised to learn that this is standard operating procedure between medical researchers, Big Pharma, and some healthcare providers.

 Why Is That So Appalling?